hulloitskai/glip/README.md

 ### Mac OS X:

-`glip` uses `pbcopy` and `pbpaste` commands on OS X; this has been available since 2005, so no compatibility worries here.
+`glip` uses `pbcopy` and `pbpaste` commands on OS X; these commands have been available since 2005, so no compatibility worries here.

 ### Linux: